 Simplicity is the name of the game when it comes to the smart metronome.
 And the majority likes it that way.
 On this attractive-looking app, you’ll find the capacity to program full songs, including tempos, time signatures, beats, and bars.
-This app also boasts Dropbox integration – along with Bluetooth, for saving and sharing your presets.
+This app also boasts Dropbox integration and Bluetooth for saving and sharing your presets.

 - Normal, repeat, and program model

 - Bluetooth wireless control

 - Analog metronome visualizer